feilongbk/descartes-soft-eng-khoi-nguyen/QUICK_REPORT.md

 limiting only to significant events (for example magnitude > 4.0 for this test).
 At my estimation, downloading full history could take up to 2 days.
 However the duration for weekly/daily update is several minutes.
-In short, centralizing data from different sources into a datastore is a common practice, but I do not know if it suits the context of Descartes, or if you have already another solution in place.
+In short, centralizing data from different sources into a datastore is a common practice, but I do not know if it suits the context of Descartes, or if you have already another solution in production context.

 #### The implementation of the historical data collecting code can be found in data_collecting.usgs